BobJones13579/fantasy-dashboard/docs/4-Debugging/known-issues.md

 # Known Issues

+## TLDR

+Comprehensive tracking of all known issues, limitations, and workarounds for the Fantasy Football Companion App, helping users understand system limitations and available solutions.

 ## Purpose

 This document tracks all known issues, limitations, and workarounds for the Fantasy Football Companion App.